DEFRA/gwa-notification-sender/SendMessage/README.md

 and
 [reference](https://docs.notifications.service.gov.uk/rest-api.html#reference-optional)
 are added to the request prior to sending to Notify.
+The reference is constructed from the id of the message and the id of the receipt in the format `messageId:receiptId`.
+The reason for this is to provide the information to the receipt function app within the callback it receives from Notify.

 An item is added to the DB prior to sending with a status of `Internal: Sent to Notify`.
 When (if) the receipt for the notification is